vandadnp/dartpad_workshop_starter/public/statelesswidget/instructions.md

   ...
 ```

 Do you notice the `@immutable` tag there on top of the `Widget` definition?
-That means that `Widget` and any subclasses of `Widget` including `StatelessWidget` should be immutable, meaning that they should not have any variable properties.
+That means that `Widget` and any subclasses of `Widget` including `StatelessWidget` should only store data that does not change over time.

 Let's compare this with how `View` is defined in `SwiftUI`: